JasperFx/jasper/documentation/documentation/extensions/marten/index.md

 Likewise, all of these service will be registered in the underlying IoC container for the application.

-If you need to customize an `IDocumentSession` for something like transaction levels or automatic dirty checking, we recommend that you just take in `IDocumentStore` and create teh session in the application code.
+If you need to customize an `IDocumentSession` for something like transaction levels or automatic dirty checking, we recommend that you just take in `IDocumentStore` and create the session in the application code.

 As an example: